Months of entry

 - Equips students with high-level general intellectual and theological training to allow them to enter challenging careers in research and elsewhere.

-The MLitt comprises 120 credits of taught modules held over two semesters.
+The MLitt comprises two semesters of taught modules.
 During Semester 2, but with particular focus during the summer months, you will begin researching and writing the final component of the MLitt, a 15,000-word dissertation.

 Teaching methods include lectures, one-to-one discussions, seminars and class presentations.
 Assessment will include seminar presentations, extended essays and end-of-semester written examinations.
 Class sizes in the School of Divinity typically range from 6 to 12 students.